jovanovic-djo/car-value-score-prediction/README.md

 - Feature importance and confusion matrix visualizations are stored in distinct directories
 - Additional visualizations are generated for unique models (Decision Tree)
 #### Visualization and Presentation
-- For each model, including optimized one, visualizations are generated
+- For each model, including the optimized one, visualizations are generated
-- Confusion matrix is generated for every model
+- A Confusion matrix is generated for every model
 - Feature importance is generated for several models

 ### Detailed Milestones Guide
-###### The purpose of this guide is to highlight approach, directories and files for each milestone. <br /> As mentioned, structure of the project is not organized by milestones, but instead by intuitive and practical structure.
+###### The purpose of this guide is to highlight the approach, directories and files for each milestone. <br /> As mentioned, the structure of the project is not organized by milestones, but instead by intuitive and practical structure.
 #### 1. Problem Understanding and Exploratory Data Analysis
 - First step was to explore data files.
 Only usable files were dataset by itself and information about dataset.
 - Both instances of data are saved in data/unclean directory.
 - Dataset is in .csv format (car_dataset.csv) and information is converted into .md file so it can be interpreted as README file within /unclean directory.
 - Notebook (Jupyter) for exploratory data analysis is created in /notebooks folder (exploratory_data_analysis.ipynb)
-- Dataset is imported, basic information about dataset is printed.
+- Dataset is imported, and basic information about dataset is printed.
 - Visualizations are created and saved into graphs/eda directory (eda - exploratory data analysis).
 Types of visualizations are:
   - Merged count of attributes through classes graph (bar plot)
   - Merged proportion of attributes through classes graph (bar plot)